Sylvexia/personal_research/10-29 Personal Research.md

 			- So far all our custom pass `--convert-arith-to-posit-func` is tested here.
 		- `onnx-mlir`:
 			- Main tool, for consuming the `.onnx` model and output the `.so` model.
-			- Our current goal is port our `--convert-arith-to-posit-func` to this and run without any issue.
+			- Our current goal is port our `--convert-arith-to-posit-func` pass to this and run without any issue.
 	- Summarize:
 		- For our current goal, is to put our custom pass into whole project, and be able to run MNIST model inference end-to-end.
+- Experiment:
+	-
 # How does affine works?
 - Motivation:
 	- Since we might need to handle the affine operation return type, it's probably good to figure out what did it do.